 • Students do not want conventional jobs /careers; as they want to do something different.
 This leads to unnecessary confusion and loss of opportunities.

-• They do not want to take up jobs/careers which their parents did; they do not like to be labelled as someone who is doing age-old jobs.
-They want something cool and trendy; which in most cases is confined to only fancy designations and the not the actual job profile.
+• They do not want to take up jobs/careers which their parents did; they do not like to be labeled as someone who is doing age-old jobs.
+They want something cool and trendy; which in most cases is confined to only fancy designations and not the actual job profile.

 So what do students exactly want?
-Most students want a life which gives them a sense of fulfillment and enjoyment.
-They need a job which gives them a lifestyle and not just takes care of monthly bills.
+Most students want a life that gives them a sense of fulfillment and enjoyment.
+They need a job that gives them a lifestyle and not just take care of monthly bills.
 Hence, we have observed they generally make a paradoxical choice; for instance:

 • They need a great salary, but the work pressure and stakes should not be high.